Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The SoFlo Guarantee

 SoFlo Tutoring offers one primary type of guarantee: a satisfaction guarantee.
 This, however, can take two forms.
-If for whatever reason you don’t like SoFlo’s services or don’t feel like you’re getting your money’s worth, you can ask for your money back and cancel immediately.
+If for whatever reason you don’t like SoFlo’s services, you can ask for your money back and cancel immediately.

 Alternatively, if you’re not satisfied with your individual tutor, like I mentioned above, you can always switch tutors.
 In that sense, they also want to guarantee you’re satisfied with your tutoring partner (Magoosh and Princeton Review offer guarantees for their courses as well).